Table of Contents

 We tested this model and saw a 64% increase in recurring donations – all without affecting the overall donation conversion rate.
 In other words, we had the same total number of donors, but a larger percentage were recurring donors.

 Putting the tactics above into play could help you seriously grow revenue during your year-end giving campaign.
 Want even more ideas to optimize your year-end fundraising?
-Click below to get 6 additional year-end giving ideas that you can use to boost year-end giving this year.

 How to write year-end fundraising emails that inspire donors to give